liveuak/workersproxy/README.md

 Basically, there's a seperate JSON config file named `proxy_config.json`.

-To customize your own WorkersProxy Service, you should edit values according to your expectations.
+To customize your own Workers-Proxy Service, you should edit values according to your expectations.

 ```
 {